Vegan Budapest Food Tour – Try Some of the Best Vegan Restaurants in Budapest in Just a Few Hours!

 So, one sunny afternoon Judit and I set off on foot to explore what vegan delights Budapest has to offer.
 It was exactly the kind of tour I was looking for.
 It felt more like exploring the city with a local friend than a guide.
 Judit’s company is fairly new but she has been a guide for years and knows the city inside and out.
 Although this was her first fully vegan tour, she did an exceptional job showing me not only great restaurants but also incredible coffee shops, health food stores, a local farmers market, a candy store with historic roots, and a beautiful ice cream shop.

-Here are all of the great spots I visited on our Vegan Food Tour of Budapest, Hungary.
+Here are all of the great spots I visited on my Vegan Budapest Food Tour.